 The second challenge you face is leading can be comparatively large and heterogeneous group: Together, the development team and stakeholders are often more than nine people—the maximum number of individuals line managers are commonly recommended to lead.

 What’s more, the dev team is cross-functional and may include UX and UI designers, developers, and testers, alongside other roles.
 The stakeholders come from different business units, for example, marketing, sales, support, and service for a commercial product.
 As people have different backgrounds, they are likely to have different perspectives and needs.
 While this can be a source of creativity and innovation, it can also give rise to arguments and conflicts.

 In order to succeed in leading such a group, I recommend that you keep the stakeholders and development team stable.
 Why?
-It takes a while for a group of people to get to know each other, build trust, and be able to effectively collaborate.
-Additionally, every time a team changes, the team performance tends to dip: The new members have to get up to speed, new connections have to be made, and new friendships have to be built.
+First, it takes a while for a group of people to get to know each other, build trust, and be able to effectively collaborate.
+Second, every time a team changes, the team performance tends to dip: The new members have to get up to speed, new connections have to be made, and new friendships have to be built.